silverdrake11/organizer-tools/meetup/README.md

 This tool prints out a list of full names of those who RSVPed yes for the given meetup.
 The names are those as shown in the Chipy user profile section where the full name is asked.

 # requirements
-- Requests
-- Beautiful Soup
+- Python 3

 # Usage
-1. Fill out meetup username and password
-2. Fill out the event id which is in the url for that event on meetup
+1. Fill out the event id which is in the url for that event on meetup.
+If you don't fill this out then it will ask you in the command line.
-3. `python rsvps.py`
+2. Run `python rsvps.py`